-US Equity: There were no additions or terminations to the US equity manager accounts during fiscal year 2023.
+US Equity: There were no additions or terminations to the US equity manager accounts during fiscal year 2024.
 At the end of the fiscal year, this asset class had 16 active US equity managers, one of which manages two separate accounts, and one US equity index manager managing one product.
 Approximately 54% of the Trust's US equity portfolio was actively managed at the end of the fiscal year.

 Non-US Equity: There were no additions or terminations to the non-US equity manager accounts during the fiscal year.
-The Trust ended fiscal year 2023 with 13 active non-US equity managers, two of which manage two separate accounts each and one of which manages three separate accounts, and one index manager, which manages three products in non-US equity.
-Approximately 96% of the Trust's non-US equity allocation was actively managed.
-Additionally, for the currency overlay program, the Trust employed two active managers at the end of the fiscal year.
+The Trust ended fiscal year 2024 with 13 active non-US equity managers, two of which manage two separate accounts each and one of which manages three separate accounts, and one index manager, which manages three products in non-US equity.
+Approximately 95% of the Trust's non-US equity allocation was actively managed.
+Additionally, for the currency overlay program, the Trust added two active managers during the fiscal year.
+The Trust employed four active currency managers in this program at the end of the fiscal year.